-Our other investments totaled \$3,214.7 million as of December 31, 2020, compared to \$2,841.7 million as of December 31, 2019.
-Other investments include interests in unconsolidated entities, which include real estate properties owned jointly with venture partners and operated by the partners; sponsored investment funds; the cash surrender value of company owned life insurance; derivative assets and other investments.
+Our other investments totaled \$3,671.7 million as of December 31, 2021, compared to \$3,214.7 million as of December 31, 2020.
+Other investments include interests in unconsolidated entities, which include real estate properties owned jointly with venture partners and operated by the partners; sponsored investment funds; the cash surrender value of company owned and trust owned life insurance; derivative assets and other investments.